High-Quality, Rapid Decisions for Complex Systems

 Prof. Stehlik has been at the JKU Institute of Applied Statistics since 2006 and earned his post-doctorate lecture qualification in Statistics in 2011.
 In 2015, he had a professorship at the Universidad de Valparaiso, Chile.

 He cooperates with numerous universities around the world, including Oxford University and Stanford University, and is involved in several consortia for large international research projects.
-He serves as editor-in-chief of The Open Statistics & Probability Journal (Bentham Open), Associate Editor in Europe for Neural Computing and Applications (Springer), and Associate Editor for the Journal of Applied Statistics (Taylor and Francis).
+He serves as editor-in-chief of The Open Statistics & Probability Journal (Bentham Open), opens an external URL in a new window, Associate Editor in Europe for Neural Computing and Applications (Springer), opens an external URL in a new window, and Associate Editor for the Journal of Applied Statistics (Taylor and Francis), opens an external URL in a new window.

 Prof. Stehlik’s research focuses on the development of multi-criterial decisions, particularly when it comes to make decisions regarding cancer treatment, financial decisions, and ecosystems.